Choosing RV Membership Parks & Discount Clubs

 Members can also add the Trails Collection, which adds more than 100 affiliated campgrounds across the country to your plan.

-Thousand Trails zone pass members can camp up to 14 days in one RV park for free.
+Thousand Trails members can camp for up to 14 days in one RV park for free.
 If you stay four nights or more in a campground, you must wait seven days before camping at another Thousand Trails park.

-For an even better deal, email or call (804-366-0798) membership specialists Sharon and Warren Lewis and tell them Christina from Travels with Ted sent you.
+For the best deal on Thousand Trails memberships, email or call (804-366-0798) membership specialists Sharon and Warren Lewis and tell them Christina from Travels with Ted sent you.

 Couple at Thousand Trails RV campsite.